luciasher/luciasher/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why I am taking this course!
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+I have always been intrigued by computer science and here's why I chose this class specificially:

-- I rock a great mustache
+- I costume design and so thought this course would be a good mix of my knowledge of sewing with my lack of coding knowledge.
-- I'm extremely loyal to my family
+- I also just really loved

 What else do you need?